 1. Barrel-Leg Jeans

-I won’t lie, I doubted the longevity of this trend when it first popped up last year, but turns out I was wrong.
+I won’t lie, I doubted the longevity of this trend when it first popped up, but turns out I was wrong.
 The bow-legged silhouette has only been growing in popularity and is definitely the top jeans trend of the year.
 And while it may seem like a tricky style to wear, it’s not as complicated as you may fear, even for petites.
 According to Senior Commerce Editor Stephanie Maida, the key is all in balancing a more voluminous bottom with a fitted or skin-baring top.
+And while you may automatically want to default to a high-waist silhouette, a mid or even low rise may create more even proportions for those with a short torso or long legs.

 Indigo denim, that also has more of a trouser vibe than classic blue-wash jeans, is a great way to work denim into a more formal wardrobe.
 The super-deep hue gives the utilitarian fabric a posh lift that looks fabulous with tailored blazers, office-appropriate blouses and pointy-toe heels.
 Expect to see these ultra-rich washes in just about every silhouette, but especially wide-leg, flare and straight-leg cuts.